Uvacoder/port-scriptedpixels/content/blog/handling-user-inputs-with-vue.md

 Functions in the methods object can be called from within the HTML using directives or from within the Vue app code.
 To call the function from within the Vue app itself, you would need to use `this.addNewItemToList()`.

-We ca write regular JavaScript within these functions.
+We write regular JavaScript within these functions.
 We're simply going to check if there's any text in `newItem` and then push the value into the array of items with a random id.
-We'll then reset the value if `newItem` to an empty string so the user can write their next item without having to delete their last entry:
+We'll then reset the value of `newItem` to an empty string, so the user can write their next item without having to delete their last entry:

 ```js
 ...